maximilionus/lucidglyph/README.md

    - Enforce grayscale anti-aliasing (disable sub-pixel).
 Grayscale anti-aliasing should be enforced in the system to make the stem-darkening from the above work properly.

+   - Suggest the client to use the "Slight" font hinting style, which is the preferred style for both preserving the original geometry and providing legibility.
+Only applied if the target system misses any hinting configuration.

    - Stem-darkening fallback through emboldening.
 This rule compensates the lack of stem-darkening on very small glyph sizes (caused by